ZIYUT/CVeri/README.md

 - Reduced dependency on central servers
 - Permanent availability of records

+### Wallet Integration
+CVeri uses **MetaMask** for Ethereum wallet access.
+Network checks and automatic prompts ensure users are connected to Polygon before proceeding.

 The combination of these technologies creates a robust, scalable system that maintains data integrity while providing a seamless user experience for all participants.

 ## Features

 - **Submit Resumes**: Users can submit their name and experience details
 - **Blockchain Storage**: All data is securely stored on the Polygon blockchain with content on IPFS
-- **Experience Verification**: Authorized certifiers can verify users' professional experiences
+- **Experience Verification**: Anybody can verify users' experiences by using the hash.
 - **Certification System**: View certification status of any experience using its verification hash
 - **Admin Panel**: Administrators can add new certifiers and admins to the system
 - **MetaMask Integration**: Seamless wallet connection for blockchain transactions